HankiDesign/DSA/README.md

 - Traversing O(n)

 Priority queues insert elements in a position based on its priority level.
-Some implementations of priority queue use a heap data structure under the hood so its execution tames are the same as a standard queue.
+Some implementations of priority queue use a heap data structure under the hood so its execution times are the same as a standard queue.

 ## Heap